TshifhiwaRamukhadi/IEMT302-Workspace/README.md

 Located in `weather_activity/` directory - A weather application project.

+### 4. Minimal Machine Learning Example

+Located in `ml_minimal/` directory - A NumPy-based linear regression example with a clear explanation and setup instructions.

 ## Requirements

 Each project has its own requirements.
 See individual project folders for specific dependencies.